 Many pregnant women do radiate a gorgeous glow, and provoke hair-envy in those of us who aren't in the mom zone.
 But realize that their rush of pinked cheeks and thicker, denser hair is probably the result of tsunamis of estrogen.
 And if she's a smart mother-to-be, she's eating and living with great intention.

-Emulate this intention and dedication to whole-woman health, including hair wellness supplements like GRO Biotin Gummies for Hair or GRO+ Advanced Hair Care Gummies with CBD, both designed for your hair.
+Emulate this intention and dedication to whole-woman health, including hair wellness supplements like GRO Biotin Gummies for Hair or GRO+ Advanced Hair Care Gummies with Hemp, both designed for your hair.
 Soon your hair will shine with the results — no babies required.

 2. Discuss Concerns with Your Doctor